Mikkomario/Utopia-Conflict-Scala/README.txt

     - Utopia Inception
     - Utopia Genesis

 Purpose
 -------

-    Utopia Conflict handles 2D collision detection and collision events, which are a complex feature often used in various real-time games.
+    Utopia Conflict handles 2D collision detection and collision events, which are a relatively complex feature often used in various real-time games.

 Main Features